ckb-next/ckb-next/DAEMON.md

 LED commands
 ------------

 The backlighting is controlled by the `rgb` commands.
-Any of the following combinations may be used:
-- `rgb off` turns lighting off.
-No further color changes will take effect until you issue `rgb on`.
-- `rgb on` turns lighting on.
 - `rgb <RRGGBB>` sets the entire keyboard to the color specified by the hex constant RRGGBB.
 - `rgb <key>:<RRGGBB>` sets the specified key to the specified hex color.
-See `src/ckb-daemon/keyboard_*.c` for a list of key names in each layout.

 **Examples:**
 - `rgb ffffff` makes the whole keyboard white.
 - `rgb 000000` makes the whole keyboard black.
-This is NOT equivalent to `rgb off` as the keys are still considered "on" but are simply not lit.
 - `rgb esc:ff0000` sets the Esc key red but leaves the rest of the keyboard unchanged.

 Multiple keys may be changed to one color when separated with commas, for instance: